Model-Free Assessment of Simulator Fidelity via Quantile Curves: Introduction

-Recent work in LLM literature has also begun to focus on output uncertainty using model-agnostic discrepancy measures, e.g. \citet{llm_opinion} aggregate the sim-to-real gap into a single scalar summary of overall error or bias, and \citet{huang2025uncertaintyquantificationllmbasedsurvey} bound the discrepancy at a fixed quantile level.
+Recent work in the LLM literature has also begun to study output uncertainty using model-agnostic discrepancy measures.
+For example, \citet{llm_opinion} aggregate the sim-to-real gap into a single scalar summary of overall error or bias, and \citet{huang2025uncertaintyquantificationllmbasedsurvey} bound the discrepancy at a fixed quantile level.
 These approaches correspond to evaluating particular functionals of the distribution of the sim-to-real discrepancy.
-To obtain more flexible and informative diagnostics, we propose a model-free procedure that approximates the entire quantile function of the discrepancy.
-Our approach is close in spirit to conformal-inference methods \citep{vovk_2005,bates2021distribution} that obtain distribution-free guarantees for a black-box predictor.
-However, classical conformal methods are designed for pointwise coverage at a given input rather than a characterizing the distribution of the sim-to-real discrepancy.
-Recent conformal variants that target distributional objects \citep{snell2022quantile,budde2025statistical} still assume more homogeneous data structures and do not address the heterogeneous sample sizes.
-Our framework fills this gap by providing finite-sample, distribution-level guarantees tailored specifically to assessing black-box simulators against heterogeneous real-world data.
+More generally, the literature has largely emphasized scalar summaries or fixed-level bounds, leaving open the question of how to obtain a calibrated, distribution-level risk profile across scenarios.
+Two-sample testing is another nearby line of work.
+Kernel and related two-sample tests \citep{gretton2012kernel, JMLR:v24:21-1289} are similarly sample-based and often model-agnostic, but their primary goal is to determine whether two samples are distinguishable or consistent with having been drawn from the same distribution.
+By contrast, our target is not a global equality test between pooled real and simulated data, but the calibrated quantile profile of \emph{scenario-level} sim-to-real discrepancy across scenarios.